Mark Casson: Economic theory of entrepreneurship

-Before 1980, policy-makers paid little attention to entrepreneurship, but recently there has been an explosion of interest in the subject.
-Much of this focusses on small firms and their potential for regional regeneration.
-Owning and managing a small firm was not, however, the original meaning of the term 'entrepreneur'.
+Casson developed an economic theory of entrepreneurship that emphasizes the role of judgment under uncertainty in coordinating resources and identifying opportunities.
+His work synthesizes ideas from economists such as Richard Cantillon, Frank Knight, Joseph Schumpeter, Friedrich Hayek, and Israel Kirzner.

 According to Casson, entrepreneurship signifies the promotion of innovative high-risk projects that contribute to economic efficiency and growth.
-Risky innovations can easily fail, however.
-Casson argues that entrepreneurs must trade off the expected benefits of success against the expected costs of failure.
+Risky innovations can easily fail, however, Casson argues that entrepreneurs must trade off the expected benefits of success against the expected costs of failure.
 If there were simple rules for making these calculations, then politicians or planners could take innovation decisions.
 But such decisions are more akin to medical diagnosis than to pure calculation.
 Information is incomplete and decisions must be based on symptoms rather than facts.
 Successful decisions depend on good judgement, in other words.
 Different people observe different symptoms and may even interpret the same symptom differently, so consensus is impossible.
 Under these conditions private entrepreneurs, who are confident in their own judgement and optimistic of success, step forward and commit their own funds (or those of family, friends and shareholders) to a project.
 If their judgment is sound they make a profit and if it is not they lose.
 In effect they bet against the sceptics who do not invest.
-Because the sceptics stay out, successful entrepreneurs may well achieve a monopoly position until opinions change and imitators appear.
-Casson develops this simple approach in a number of directions.
-He presents his theory as an original synthesis of other approaches, including Richard Cantillon's theory of risk-bearing, Frank Knight's theory of uncertainty-bearing, Joseph Schumpeter's theory of innovation, Friedrich Hayek's theory of distributed knowledge, Israel Kirzner's theory of opportunity-seeking and William Baumol's theory of incentives.
-He has developed formal models of entrepreneurship that demonstrate its contribution to economic performance and allow that contribution to be measured.
+Because the skeptics stay out, successful entrepreneurs may well achieve a monopoly position until opinions change and imitators appear.
+Casson develops this approach in several directions, including formal models of entrepreneurship that demonstrate its contribution to economic performance and allow that contribution to be measured.